596050/technical-test/README.md

 ## Run tests

-> Open another terminal in the root of the project and run tests with
+> Open a separate terminal in the root of the project and run tests with
 >
 > > `yarn test`